Patrick d’Entremont

 BIOGRAPHY

-Pat d’Entremont is a Certified Management Consultant, entrepreneur, and writer.
+He is a former Certified Management Consultant, entrepreneur, and writer.
 His monthly column, Business Technology, ran continuously in the Chronicle Herald for over six years, and his articles have been recognized by the business community for their accuracy, relevance, and wit.
-Pat has also contributed to Halifax Chamber’s Business Voice, Computing Canada and Microsoft Momentum, among others.
+Patrick has also contributed to Halifax Chamber’s Business Voice, Computing Canada and Microsoft Momentum, among others.

-Pat has a Bachelor of Science degree from Acadia University, a CMC designation from CMC Canada, and an ISP designation from the Canadian Information Processing Society.
+He has a bachelor’s degree from Acadia University, a CMC designation from CMC Canada, and an ISP designation from the Canadian Information Processing Society.

 Scroll to Top